 The social space is an interesting one.
 It’s the place where consumers choose to engage with brands, not the other way around.
 In this space, consumers choose to share their experiences (good and bad) with each other, giving brands the opportunity to create loyal online communities.

-While brands can buy ads on social platforms, it is the community content that is the most interesting.
-Ads are tactical but time and budget dependent.
+While brands can buy ads on social media platforms, it is the community content that is the most interesting.
+Ads are tactical but time and budget-dependent.
 Once the campaign is over, the content is lost forever.
 Content in the brand timeline stays but can still be promoted in a similar way to ads.